meerananda/IDD-Fa18-Lab1/README.md

 A resistor would protect the board and the LED from potentially experiencing a short circuit.

 **d.
 At what delay can you no longer *perceive* the LED blinking?
 How can you prove to yourself that it is, in fact, still blinking?**\
 At a delay of approximately 10ms, I can no longer perceive the LED blinking.
-We can prove that it still is however, using a logger within the system.
+We can prove that it still is blinking however, by using a logger within the system.
 Using the code below, I logged each time the voltage on the LED was set to high and to low in order to ensure there was a blink still occuring.

 [Code snippet](/code/MyBlink.ino):
 ```c